scottgriv/php-order_notes_editor/README.md

 <h1 align="center">Order Notes Editor</h1>

-A webapp designed to fix the issue of not being able to paste multiple lines of text into notes fields into ERP applications that restrict pasting text.
+This webapp solves a specific problem with ERP applications - the inability to paste multiple lines of text into note fields.
+It allows users to easily paste and manage multiline text, overcoming the limitations commonly found in ERP systems.
+This tool focuses on simplicity and efficiency, making it ideal for enhancing data entry and note-taking within enterprise applications.

 Add, edit, and delete order notes in bulk using a `PHP` script and `MySQL` database (or any other database of your choice).

 <div align="center">